 Deadheading is the process of removing spent or nearly spent blooms to encourage new blooms to form.

-Deadheading works because when you remove blossoms before they go to seed, the plant wants to make more blossoms in the hope of producing seeds and furthering its DNA.
+Deadheading works because when you remove blossoms before they go to seed, the plant wants to make more blossoms to produce seeds and further its DNA.

-Of course, the plant does not go through any sort of thought process and doesn’t have actual hopes, but the purpose of flowers is reproduction.
+Of course, the plant does not go through any thought process and doesn’t have actual hopes, but the purpose of flowers is reproduction.

 When you interrupt that process, the plant persists in finding a way to reproduce.